FAQ

 Mr. Bellon is certified family-law mediator.
 If you wish to inquire about whether mediation is right for your situation in particular or if you wish to retain Mr. Bellon, please contact our office.

-Back to top How is my child support amount determined?
+How is my child support amount determined?

 In the State of Missouri your presumed amount of child support is determined under Missouri Supreme Court Rule 88.01 and pursuant to civil procedure Form No. 14 (Form 14).
 The amount of child support that results from the use of the Form 14 is a rebuttable presumption that can only be overcome by convincing the Judge who is presiding over your case that to order that specific amount of child support would be unjust and inappropriate in your particular circumstances.